The Oxford Income Letter Review

 Portfolios

 The Oxford Income Letter newsletter is somewhat different from most stock newsletters in that you aren’t getting just one portfolio’s worth of stock picks.
-Instead, you get four distinct portfolios with different goals (although all of them are payout-related).
+Instead, you get four distinct portfolios with different goals and investment strategies (although all of them are income-related).

-The Fixed Income Portfolio invests in blue-chip corporate bonds and, to a lesser extent, municipal bonds.
+The Fixed Income Portfolio focuses on blue-chip corporate bonds and, to a lesser extent, municipal bonds.
 Most bonds that the newsletter recommends are rated BBB- or higher and mature in 5 to 10 years.

 🏆 Top Rated Services 🏆